mfkiwl/RPX-100-SDR/sdrsrv/readme.md

-<h1>SDRangel Server</h1>
+<h1>rpx-100 Server</h1>

-This folder holds the objects specific to the server (headless) version of SDRangel.
+This folder holds the objects specific to the server (headless) version of rpx-100.
 The `MainServer` class is the headless equivalent of the `MainWindow` class in the GUI version and plays the same central role.
 Plugins are built specifically without GUI and are located in the `pluginssrv` folder.

-This document focuses on the functional description of SDRangel server.
+This document focuses on the functional description of rpx-100 server.
 More details on the technical architecture can be found in the developer's documentation.

 The main motivations are:
-  - be able to run SDRangel on hardware with less CPU/GPU requirements in particular without OpenGL support.
+  - be able to run rpx-100 on hardware with less CPU/GPU requirements in particular without OpenGL support.
   - be used in sophisticated remote transponders or repeaters in a headless server configuration.
-  - possibility to use Docker technology to host SDRangel server instances in a distributed environment.
+  - possibility to use Docker technology to host rpx-100 server instances in a distributed environment.
-  - possibility to use SDRangel remotely for the RF device interface even more distributed architectures can be supported to share workload in a cluster.
+  - possibility to use rpx-100 remotely for the RF device interface even more distributed architectures can be supported to share workload in a cluster.
   - using the Web REST API interface developers with web technology skills can implement their own GUI.

 <h2>Plugins supported</h2>